mohyaz11/OptimumSetupBook/manuscript/DeploymentTargets.md

 ## Automating tentacle installation

 The tentacle is an MSI you have to install on a VM.
-To get going with the PoC you probably downloaded the tentacle onto the server, manually installed it, and manually configured it.
+To get your Poc going you probably went the manual route.
+Download the MSI onto the VM, install it and configure it.
 Then you went back to the Octopus Deploy UI and registered the target with the Octopus Deploy server.
 For a few tentacles that isn't terrible.
-Once you get above 20 or so machines you realize rather quickly that doesn't scale.
+Once you get above 20 or so machines you realize that doesn't scale.

-We strongly recommend creating a process to automate the tentacle installation.
-If you are using Azure or AWS you can leverage Azure Resource Manager Templates (ARM Templates) or CloudFormation to spin up new virtual machines and bootstrap them using a PowerShell script.
+We recommend creating a process to automate the tentacle installation.
+If you are using Azure you can leverage Azure Resource Manager Templates (ARM Templates).
+For AWS, you can leverage or CloudFormation to spin up new virtual machines.
+Both processes support running a PowerShell script to bootstrap them.

 > <img src="images/professoroctopus.png" style="float: left;"> CloudFormation templates allow you to include PowerShell directly in them.
 ARM templates require you to use the custom script extension.
 We recommend using Google to find the latest examples.